-Analyses included meteorological (backward trajectories and wind field), remote sensing (aerosol optical depth), and in situ data analysis.
-In this way, the elemental contents of samples were correlated with the arrival of African aerosols. collection.
+Analyses included meteorological (backward trajectories and wind field), remote sensing (aerosol optical depth), and in situ data collection.
 Biomass-burning aerosols and primary biological particles accompanied the plume at its peak.
 The contribution of marine aerosols from the Atlantic Ocean was identified by a peak in Na.
 The ongoing deposition of Saharan dust across the Amazon rainforest provides an iron-rich source of essential macronutrients and micronutrients during the wet season.
-In comparison with soil deposition, foliar deposition from dust sedimentation and rainfall washout is likely to be a very effective mode of application for the absorbance of soluble iron into the rainforest biota.